EESSI/docs/docs/site_build/site_cvmfs.md

 Where `<identity>` can be any string (useful for yourself to identify the key), `<namespace>` should match the `app_name` you configured for the bot in `app.cfg`, and `<pubkey>` is the public key you just generated.

-We leverage a script from the `eessi-bot-software-layer` to do the actual verification - though you could make your own:
+We suggest leveraging a script from the `eessi-bot-software-layer` to do the actual verification (though you could make your own verification script):

 ``` { .bash .copy }
     # ---- Verify signature ----